 Teaching English Volunteer Program in Laos - Luang Prabang

 Inspired to Teach English as a volunteer in Laos?
-International Volunteer HQ’s Teaching English project gives volunteers the unique opportunity to assist with classes in monasteries or elementary schools in Luang Prabang.
+International Volunteer HQ’s Teaching English project gives volunteers the unique opportunity to assist with classes in elementary schools or monasteries in Luang Prabang.
 Volunteers gain teaching experience while sharing their invaluable English skills and culture with local students and giving them the rare chance to learn from a fluent speaker.

 - Programs start every Monday

-- Affordable fees from AU$444 for 1 week
+- Affordable fees from AU$474 for 1 week

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

-Teach English to local students in monasteries and schools
+Teach English to local students in schools and monasteries

 Discover the incredible mountains and temples of Laos